 Iconic Fashion Journalist

 Jeanne Beker is one of the most influential women in the fashion industry — in Canada and around the world.
-A long-time celebrity, Jeanne speaks on how she rose to the top of arts and culture media as the iconic host of TV’s Fashion Television, along with what it takes to be a successful entrepreneur.
+A long-time celebrity, Beker speaks on how she rose to the top of arts and culture media as the iconic host of TV’s Fashion Television, along with what it takes to be a successful entrepreneur.

-A seasoned newspaper columnist and features writer, Jeanne was editor-in-chief of FQ and SIR magazines from 2003 to 2008; she has authored five books; and she is a frequent guest on myriad lifestyle shows, and has been at the creative helm of numerous fashion lines under her own eponymous label.
+A seasoned newspaper columnist and features writer, Beker was editor-in-chief of FQ and SIR magazines from 2003 to 2008.
+She has also authored five books, is a frequent guest on myriad lifestyle shows, and has been at the creative helm of numerous fashion lines under her own eponymous label.
 Since 2015, Beker has been the style editor at The Shopping Channel, where she currently hosts the series, Style Matters.

-Active with several charitable organizations, Jeanne received an honourary doctorate from St. Mary’s University, and is the recipient of numerous awards, including a Special Achievement Award from the Canadian Academy of Cinema and Television, and a Crystal Award from Toronto Women in Film and Television.
+Active with several charitable organizations, Beker has received honourary doctorates from St. Mary’s University and OCAD University.
+She is also the recipient of numerous awards, including a Special Achievement Award from the Canadian Academy of Cinema and Television and a Crystal Award from Toronto Women in Film and Television.

-In 2014, Jeanne was named to the Order of Canada, and she was inducted into the American Marketing Association’s Hall of Legends in 2015.
-She also received a star on Canada’s Walk of Fame in 2016, and an honorary doctorate from OCAD University in 2018.
+In 2014, Beker was named to the Order of Canada, and she was inducted into the American Marketing Association’s Hall of Legends in 2015.
+She also received a star on Canada’s Walk of Fame in 2016.